 An action beat takes the place of a dialog tag and includes an action.
 It is treated as a completely separate sentence, though, so the punctuation is a little different.

-Shawn placed the box on the sofa.
-“Lauren, the box is for you.”
+Ben placed the box on the sofa.
+“Lauren, this box is for you.”

-“Lauren, the boys is for you.”
+“Lauren, this box is for you.”
 He placed the box on the sofa.

 You can see the differences in punctuation compared to a dialgue tag.